25 Hidden Oregon and Washington hotels

 Authentic local knowledge — Oregon and Washington hotels missing from usual online searches of places to stay in the Pacific Northwest.

 Some people consider lodging simple utility in a journey, but not me.
-The location, the spirit (or vibe), and access to nature are crucial to creating an inviting setting to unplug, unwind and open to new experiences — with yourself, loved ones, and nature.
+The location, the spirit (or vibe), and access to nature are crucial to creating an inviting setting to unplug, unwind, and be open to new experiences — with yourself, loved ones, and the land.

-It can be challenging to watch all the paid advertising when searching for Oregon and Washington hotels.
+Watching all the paid advertising when searching for Oregon and Washington hotels can be challenging.
 I’ve traveled worldwide and yearned for easy guides from a local perspective to help me plan the best stay to combine travel, nature, and spirit.
-Spirit, to me, means a feeling of belonging and connection to the surroundings.
+This is nature-forward travel, which means a feeling of belonging developed by connecting to the natural surroundings.
+For more on this, access my article about nature-forward vacations.

 As a Pacific Northwest local, I’ve had a lifetime to enjoy Oregon and Washington hotels in various styles and locations.
 I’ve written an article about My favorite unique Pacific Northwest Hotels that combine travel, nature, and spirit.
 I’ve visited or stayed in every suggestion on this list — my recommendations come from the heart.

-This article helps you avoid missing specific hidden Oregon and Washington hotels that won’t appear in usual online searches of places to stay in the Pacific Northwest.
-Several require making a phone call to make your hotel booking.
-The extra effort pays off with unique memories long after your vehicle pulls away from the premises.
+This article helps you avoid missing specific hidden Oregon and Washington hotels that won’t appear in online searches of places to stay in the Pacific Northwest.
+Several require making a phone call to book your hotel.
+The extra effort pays off with unique memories long after you pull away from the premises.

 25 Hidden Oregon and Washington hotels — table of contents